-Maestro generates many of the artifacts that are required to build and package an Operator, such as Helm charts.
-Without Maestro, Operator authors have to learn advanced Kubernetes concepts and the configuration formats of multiple different tools and libraries to ship a deployable package.
-Maestro can generate all these artifacts from a single spec.
+Kudo generates many of the artifacts that are required to build and package an Operator, such as Helm charts.
+Without Kudo, Operator authors have to learn advanced Kubernetes concepts and the configuration formats of multiple different tools and libraries to ship a deployable package.
+Kudo can generate all these artifacts from a single spec.

 Production-grade Universal Operator

 Kudo includes a Universal Operator implementation that is based on a state machine, saving authors from writing thousands of lines of code and reinventing the wheel.
 The Universal Operator can reconcile even complex state changes resulting from failures with the desired system state.
 The result is that even people new to Kubernetes can create a production-grade Operator easily.